Purpose of Student Learning Outcomes

 Faculty often find that it is much easier to plan a course when they begin with where they hope their students will end.
 Another place to begin planning or revising a course is where faculty know students will face difficulty in the course.
 Identifying student learning goals helps faculty structure their courses, identify pedagogical strategies, and design assignments, tests, projects, class discussion, and other course elements to help students meet those goals.

-- A method for departmental planning
+- A method for program planning

 - A map for curricular assessment and change